Frequency Asked Questions

 Does the FccTestOnline™ website use the actual questions from the FCC question pools?

 Yes, we use the questions directly from the FCC-published question pools (found here).
-We usually have the latest pools online, including the new elements 1, 3, and 8 approved in June, 2009.
+We have updated all of our question pools except Element 9 to the new versions released by the FCC in 2013.

 These are the exact same questions and answer choices you will see on the real exam, although we have corrected some typos.